ibm-cloud-docs/power-iaas/connecting-ibmi-port.md

 If the system is denying you permission, you might have to use `sudo` in front of the `ssh` command.
 {: note}

-If you are on a Windows&trade; system, continue with [Setting up and configuring PuTTY on a Windows system](#configure-putty), otherwise, see [Starting TCP servers](#start-tcp-servers).
+If you are on a Windows&trade; system, continue with [Setting up and configuring PuTTY on a Windows system](#configure-putty), otherwise see [Starting TCP servers](#start-tcp-servers).

 ## Setting up and configuring PuTTY on a Windows system
 {: #configure-putty}